STEM and Computers

 Science and Environmental Studies

 Blessed Sacrament students are part of a unique partnership with Signal Hill School District, Heartlands Conservancy and other organizations to remake Peterson’s Pond, a wetland area a few blocks from Blessed Sacrament School.
-When completed, the area will include a pollinator garden and outdoor science classroom.
-Students conduct an annual “bioblitz,” cataloging plant and animal species they find at the site.
+Now newly completed, the area includes a pollinator garden and outdoor science classroom, offering opportunities for all grades to have hands-on experience exploring our native wetlands.